 - Intermittent or self-directed antibiotic therapy — for instance, taking an antibiotic after intercourse or starting a course of antibiotics supplied in advance by your doctor at the first sign of a UTI

-- Vaginal estrogen therapy if you've completed menopause and if you don't take oral estrogen
+- Vaginal estrogen therapy — if you don't already take oral estrogen — for signs or symptoms related to vaginal dryness (atrophic vaginitis) after menopause

 Expert opinions vary on whether certain lifestyle changes reduce the risk of bladder infection, but it may be helpful to: